apache/beam/website/www/site/content/en/documentation/ml/online-clustering.md

 * `UPDATE_COUNTER_SPEC`: holds the number of texts processed

-These `ReadModifyWriteStateSpec objects` are passed as an additional argument to the process fun, where whenever a news item comes in, we retrieve the existing state of the different objects, update it and then write it back.
+These `ReadModifyWriteStateSpec objects` are passed as an additional argument to the `process` function.
+When a news item comes in, we retrieve the existing state of the different objects, update them and then write them back as persistent shared state.

 {{< highlight file="sdks/python/apache_beam/examples/inference/online_clustering/clustering_pipeline/pipeline/transformations.py" >}}
 {{< code_sample "sdks/python/apache_beam/examples/inference/online_clustering/clustering_pipeline/pipeline/transformations.py" stateful_clustering >}}
 {{< /highlight >}}

-`GetUpdates` is a `DoFn` that prints the cluster assigned to each twitter message, every time a new message comes.
+`GetUpdates` is a `DoFn` that prints the cluster assigned to each twitter message, every time a new message arrives.

 {{< highlight >}}
 updated_clusters = clustering | "Format Update" >> beam.ParDo(GetUpdates())